asheshrambachan/HonestDiD/README.md

 We are now ready to apply the HonestDiD package to do sensitivity analysis.
-Suppose we’re interested in assessing the sensitivity of the estimate for 2014 (the first year of treatment).
+Suppose we’re interested in assessing the sensitivity of the estimate for 2014, the first year after treatment.

 ``` r
 delta_rm_results <-